 Not every employer does the right thing

-The other day we made an offer to an engineer who had never worked for a company that gave out additional grants, so he wanted to negotiate his stock option offer which was already above market (to see what represents market, please review our startup compensation tool).
+The other day we made an offer to an engineer who had never worked for a company that gave out additional grants, so he wanted to negotiate his stock option offer which was already above market.
 We explained our policy regarding grants post-joining and he almost couldn’t believe what he heard.
 Fortunately all our employees could attest to its veracity.
 Not surprisingly he joined without further negotiating his offer (by the way we don’t believe in low-balling initial offers because that too isn’t consistent with the golden rule).

 There are three types of follow-on grants to which you should aspire if you work for an enlightened company: